ygygy2022/developer-portal-sample-apps/device-flow-sample-app/README.md

 - Copy the code and goto the provided link to authenticate using the device code or use a secondary device to scan the QR code for a better user experience.
 - The application begins polling the authorization server for a valid access token
 - When the authentication process is complete you can use the valid access token to to call your API and retrieve requested data.
-￼
-The IBM Verify Javascript SDK also supports the ability to manage IBM Verify registration profiles.
-You can read more about how this is implemented [here](http://developer.ice.ibmcloud.com/verify/javascript/ibm-verify-sdk-object-model/authenticator-context). :rocket:

 ## License